tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 public _interface_ __NetTime__ extends  Serializable    [se.natusoft.osgi.aps.api.net.groups.service] {

->  This represents a common network time between members for handling date and time data.
+This represents a common network time between members for handling date and time data.
 The net time is synchronized between all members.
 Each receiver of net time diffs it with local time and stores the diff so that they can convert to/from local/net time.

 __public long getNetTime()__

->  Returns the number of milliseconds since Januray 1, 1970 in net time.
+Returns the number of milliseconds since January 1, 1970 in net time.

 __public Date getNetTimeDate()__

->  Returns the net time as a Date.
+Returns the net time as a Date.

 __public Calendar getNetTimeCalendar()__

->  Returns the net time as a Calendar.
+Returns the net time as a Calendar.

 __public Calendar getNetTimeCalendar(Locale locale)__

->  Returns the net time as a Calendar.
+Returns the net time as a Calendar.

 _Parameters_